rubenpazch/YoutubeVideo/README.md

 This is one of the first projects I work on like part of Microverse program, the purpose of this project is about making a copy of youtube site, for this project it was required to use HTML and CSS, this is just a static mockup.

-# Embedding Images and Video

-> This project tries to make a clone from youtube layouts using flexbox.

 #  Milestone of the project

 ## Navigation bar